 - Board games afternoon

-When a year group is awarded all six ASPIRE badges at the end of the Key Stage, they earn a special afternoon treat.
+When a year group is awarded all six ASPIRE shields at the end of the Key Stage, they earn a special afternoon treat.